 Hogwarts, Great Hall, Halloween Night 1994…

 Harry Potter was worried.
 All day long Harry was waiting for something to go wrong.
 Something always goes wrong on Halloween.
-First year was the troll that almost killed Hermione, Ron and him, Second year it was the night of the first petrification along with bloody writing on the wall promising more suffering and third year had that whole nasty business where a supposed serial killer snuck into the castle and slashed up a portrait trying to get into the Gryffindor common room.
+During the first year, it was the troll that almost killed Hermione, Ron and him.
+During the second year, it was the night of the first petrification along with the bloody writing on the wall promising more suffering.
+And during the third year, it was that whole nasty business where a supposed serial killer snuck into the castle and slashed up a portrait trying to get into the Gryffindor common room.
 Let's not even mention this date was also the anniversary of his parent's murder.
 Needless to say Harry was not looking forward to October 31st this year.

 Harry vaguely registered that there was applause all around him.
 In fact it was only Ron clapping as hard as he could for the Bulgarian seeker that caused Harry to briefly break out of his thoughts at all.
-As the Goblet of Fire began glowing red again Harry closed his eyes and prayed to any god that would listen that his name would not come out of the cup.
+As the Goblet of Fire began glowing red again, Harry closed his eyes and prayed to any god that would listen that his name would not come out of the cup.
 He went over his day again in his mind and couldn't find any fault with it so far.
-It had been objectively speaking a near perfect day.
-Professor Flitwick had waived his essay assignment for the week since his class was doing so well and in Potions that afternoon the greasy git had by some miracle not taken any house points from him during class.
-If the date were October 30th then this would have Harry feeling pretty ecstatic, hell if the date were literally anything besides Halloween he would have a stupid wide grin on his face while he enjoyed dinner.
+It had been, objectively speaking, a near perfect day.
+Professor Flitwick had waived his essay assignment for the week since his class was doing so well; and in Potions that afternoon the greasy git had by some miracle not taken any house points from him during class.
+If the date was October 30th, then this would have Harry feeling pretty ecstatic.
+Hell, if the date was literally anything besides Halloween he would have a stupid wide grin on his face, while he enjoyed dinner.

 "The Beauxbatons champion is… Fleur Delacour!"

 'Eternal Glory' and 1000 Galleons as a prize?
-Sounds nice and all but if the glory was eternal then how come not a single other student could name one of the past winners?
+Sounds nice and all but if the glory was eternal then how come not a single student could name one of the past winners?
 Well no student besides Hermione anyway.
 1000 Galleons?
-Certainly a fortune to any student but to any adult it was less than 2 year's wages.
+Certainly a fortune to any student.
+But to any adult it was less than two year's wages.
 At least at any decent job.
-Sounds like some pretty meager rewards for a competition where 40% of all the competitors ever entered died in one of the tasks.
-If you included maimings then that figure becomes closer to two-thirds.
-Let's not forget the reason this tournament was discontinued in the first place back in 1792 when an unusually large rampaging cockatrice killed every single champion in the first task.
+Sounds like some pretty meager rewards for a competition where 40% of all the competitors who entered, had died in one of the tasks.
+If you included maimings, then that figure becomes closer to two-thirds.
+Let's not forget the reason this tournament was discontinued in the first place back in 1792, when an unusually large rampaging cockatrice killed every single champion in the first task.